ewpratten/ewpratten.com/src/_posts/2023-03-23-aprs-usage.md

 ![](/assets/blog/aprs-usage/top_10_sources.png)

 And look!
-I'm in there :laughing:.
+I'm in there 😆.
 My `VA3UJF-1` station that injects canadian passenger train telemetry into the APRS network sits at position #8.
 The [WINLINK](https://aprs.fi/info/a/Winlink) station takes first place though.
 This is another automated station for bridging [WinLink](https://winlink.org/) and APRS traffic.

 How about the destinations?